-In an interview with Naomi Campbell, the editor-in-chief of US-American Vogue shared her thoughts on the fashion industry and Corona
+In an interview with Naomi Campbell, the editor-in-chief of US-American Vogue shared her thoughts on the fashion industry and Coronavirus

 Author: House of Eden

-Anna Wintour on fashion industry and COVID-XNUMX - Key facts
+Anna Wintour on the fashion industry and COVID-XNUMX - Key facts

 - The fashion industry faces a crossroads given the pandemic